 Up to one in six people who use cocaine will develop a dependence on the drug or a moderate to severe cocaine addiction.
 People who are dependent on cocaine experience withdrawal symptoms when they stop using it.

 When cocaine levels in the body drop after a period of heavy use, or a binge, a person will feel a debilitating crash as the brain attempts to adjust to the absence of the drug.
+Fatigue, inability to focus and irritability are common signs of cocaine use.

 This crash — which may include withdrawal symptoms such as severe fatigue, depression, irritability and sleep disturbances — can develop in as little as a few hours after last using cocaine.